daleksla/can_interact/examples/README.md

 ### Running

-First, open a connection to a CAN device.
-I opened mine using `sudo --stdin ip link set can0 up type can bitrate 1000000`
+First, open a connection to a CAN device
+> I opened mine using `sudo --stdin ip link set can0 up type can bitrate 1000000`
+* I'm fairly certain a VCAN would work fine.
+> Install and use `can-utils` library, it's honestly great

 Then open 2 terminal windows.
 * In terminal 1, run `can_reader.o can0 0x100` - it'll stall till a value is provided
 * In terminal 2, run `can_writer.o can0 0x100 100`

 Upon running the command in the second terminal, the `can_reader.o` should print 100 and quit.

+Experiment:
+* Do it again, sending all sorts of different numbers
+* Modify the source codes to change the endianness, recompile and do it again

+Any issues, don't hesistate to open an issue.
+I'll fix it when I can or make a pull request and I'll check it